jamesfoster/DeepEqual/src/DeepEqual.System.Text.Json/Readme.md

     .Assert()
 ```

-3. Register the customization globally.
+3. (NOT RECOMMENDED) Register the customization globally.

 ```c#
 ComparisonBuilderExtensions.GloballyUseSystemTextJson();